potatos1233/rentahitmanSCRAPED/README.md

 Thank you and have a great day

+if you like my project please consider starring it

 (ps. if the owner of rentahitman wants me to take this down just contact me in the issues)